Preparing for the Interview

 SHAPE (Society for Health and Physical Educators

-Get familiar with acronyms like STEM (Science, Technology, Engineering, and Math), NGSS (Next Generation Science Standards), and CCSS (Common Core State Standards).
+Get familiar with acronyms like STEM (Science, Technology, Engineering, and Math), NGSS (Next Generation Science Standards) and CCSS (Common Core State Standards).
 For a longer list of acronyms, see http://www.ncpublicschools.org/acronyms.
-Other acronyms you should know are: DOE or SBE, RtI or RTI, IEP or PEP, SPED, ELL, LEP, ESL, AYP, ELA, LMS, PBIS, and SIP.
+Know what DOE or SBE, RtI or RTI, IEP or PEP, SPED, ELL, LEP, and ESL mean.
+Others you should know are AYP, ELA, LMS, PBIS, and SIP.
 You should also know about some of the important education bills and their sections: IDEA, ESEA, Title I, Title III, and Title IX.

-Once you’ve done all the homework, you are ready to ace the interview.
-Best of luck!
+Okay, you’ve done all the homework and you are ready to ace the interview!
+Best of luck.